 Traditional dentures allow you to replace many teeth at once, but they have one downside: they sit on your gums instead of interfacing with your jawbone, which not only makes them less stable than your natural teeth but also makes them incapable of providing any stimulation with the jawbone.
-Dr. Lively and Dr. Hand highly recommend implant dentures for patients who want dentures that look, feel, and act like real teeth.
+Dr. Lively highly recommends implant dentures for patients who want dentures that look, feel, and act like real teeth.
 Are you looking to upgrade the dentures you’re already wearing, or are you seeking a solution for a missing arch of teeth?
 Either way, implant dentures may be the tooth replacement solution you’ve been looking for; call us today to schedule a consultation.

 Implant Dentures – Magnum, OK